Communication protocol: Basic requirements

 Direction needs to be addressed if transmissions can only occur in one direction at a time as on half-duplex links or from one sender at a time as on a shared medium.
 This is known as media access control.
-Arrangements have to be made to accommodate the case of collision or contention where two parties respectively simultaneously transmit or wish to transmit.
+Arrangements have to be made to accommodate the case of collision or contention where two parties simultaneously transmit or wish to transmit.